 This benefit will be in addition to the free night award (valid at properties costing 35,000 points or less) that the card offers cardholders every year simply for holding the card.

-Between 13 February and 24 April 2019 the Marriott Bonvoy Brilliant American Express Card and the Marriott Bonvoy Business American Express Card will offer a sign-up bonus of 100,000 Marriott Bonvoy points after $5,000 in spend made in the first three months of Card Membership.
+Between 13 February and 24 April 2019 the Marriott Bonvoy Brilliant American Express Card and the Marriott Bonvoy Business American Express Card will offer a welcome bonus of 100,000 Marriott Bonvoy points after $5,000 in spend made in the first three months of Card Membership.

 Deals We Like has reported that Marriott has confirmed that these credit cards are just being rebranded so they’re not going to be considered as new products.